Farid48/tech258_cloud/what_is_cloud/readme.md

 ## The Four development models

 ### Private Cloud :
 A Cloud computing environment dedicated to a single organisation.
 All resources are isolated and are controlled by the single organisation.
+It is be your own-dedicated cloud.

 ### Public Cloud :
 A type of computing where resources are offered by third-party provider, and are shared by organisations or individuals who want to use or buy these services.
 An example of this is the Google Cloud Platform, which provide a very scalable solution to organisations, as if they require more resources, they can pay a bit extra.